 Adhoc Aided School Teachers Protest in Aizawl Over Provincialisation Demand

-Aizawl, May 19: Teachers from adhoc aided schools in Mizoram gathered outside the Chief Minister’s Office (CMO) gate on Monday demanding that all adhoc aided schools be brought under the government through provincialisation.
+Aizawl, May 19: Teachers from adhoc aided schools across Mizoram staged a protest outside the gate of the Chief Minister’s Office (CMO) in Aizawl on Monday, demanding that all adhoc aided schools in the state be brought under the government through the process of provincialisation.

 Adhoc Aided School Teachers Protest in Aizawl Over Provincialisation Demand